Think of the CLOVER Screener like a temperature reading for decoding ability.

 Documentation provided: Each screener includes a printable score card and a concise report to help interpret results and guide instruction.

+This structured literacy model emphasizes explicit instruction in syllable types, systematic practice, and effective decoding strategies, making it a precise, targeted snapshot of foundational decoding ability.
 Research shows that knowledge of these six syllable types enables readers to decode approximately 85% of English words (Reading Rockets, 2023).
 The word list focuses on regular sound–letter correspondences, which make up about 75–85% of the English writing system, as described by researchers like Louisa Moats.
 Irregular or ambiguous spellings are intentionally excluded to keep the focus on essential decoding skills.

 The screener measures decoding accuracy using both real and nonsense words.
 Nonsense words ensure students rely on decoding skills rather than memory or guessing.
 It does not assess reading speed or fluency.